canonikamal/ai-observer-role-openstack/README.md

 ./scripts/deep-mutation-guard.sh --admin-rc admin-openrc --skip-octavia
 ```

-Run the deep guard only where temporary projects and resources are safe.
-If any AI mutation is not denied by policy, the script reports failure and still attempts cleanup.
-Use `--keep-resources` only when you need to inspect a failed test environment manually.
+Run the deep mutation guard only in environments where temporary projects and
+resources are acceptable.
+The script attempts cleanup, but failed service calls
+or interrupted runs may require manual review.

+## Manual Checks

-Manual mutation checks should still fail from both AI RC files:
+The following actions should be denied from the AI observer RC files:

 ```bash
 openstack server create ...